edunham/slides/humanhacking.rst

     :class: scale

 .. note::
-    I realize my abstract is written in a way that will attract people who want to learn how to *get what they want* from open-source humans.
+    My abstract is written in a way that will attract people who want to learn how to *get what they want* from others.

     my "be careful what you wish for" is as follows: Identify what you want.
     Does it make life better or worse for you and the people around you?
 If